rpdistiso/launchiine-gga/README.md

 ## Known Issues
 - Random crashes
 - The Keyboard input is implemented, but result is ignored
-- nn::spm is initalized but no quick start menu support.
-It's relying on the [AutobootModule](https://github.com/wiiu-env/AutobootModule)
+- It's relying on the [AutobootModule](https://github.com/wiiu-env/AutobootModule)
 - Probably a lot more

 ## TODOs